jackblatch/Portfolio/src/content/blog/the-power-of-turborepo.md

 ---
-title: The need for Turborepo and how to set it up
+title: The Power of Turborepo
 description: Turborepo can be an incredibly useful tool when needing to manage multiple projects in a single repository.
 This article will walk through my experience of when I needed a monorepo solution and the benefits it provided.
 createdAt: April 2, 2023
 ---